 Antra AH6 Welding Helmet - Best Choice

-One of the most popular of the auto-darkening welding helmets, the Antra AH6, is highly durable, providing welders with supreme protection for working under hot, complex environments.The best part, when you compare the price and features of this model from Antra, you can say that all this makes for a reasonable product.
+One of the most popular of the auto-darkening welding helmets, the Antra welding helmet, is highly durable, providing welders with supreme protection for working under hot, complex environments.The best part, when you compare the price and features of this model from Antra, you can say that all this makes for a reasonable product.
 The Antra AH6 Welding Helmet surprises users in a number of ways.
 This one is in our number one top picks.

-For starters, it comes with an auto-darkening feature comprising four sensors, making it ideal for a range of welding applications.
+For starters, it comes with an auto darkening characteristic comprising four sensors, making it ideal for a range of welding applications.
 What we liked the most about this model is its compatibility with a magnifying lens of 24 inches, offering additional visibility when working intricate jobs.

-Apart from the auto-darkening feature, the Antra AH6 comes with a solar power assist feature as well, which allows you to work without any hindrance even if the battery power runs out.
+Apart from the auto darkening system, it comes with a solar powered assist feature as well, which allows you to work without any hindrance even if the battery power runs out.
 This is something you will like.